-The base time of the time stamp is 1 millisecond as long as the flag kUcanModeHighResTimer is not set to the parameter m_bMode of structure tUcanInitCanParam passed to the function UcanInitCanEx() or UcanInitCanEx2().
-If the flag kUcanModeHighResTimer is set in parameter m_bMode of structure tUcanInitCanParam then the time stamp returns in multiple of 100 microseconds.
+The base time of the time stamp is 1 millisecond as long as the flag kUcanModeHighResTimer is not set to the parameter m\bMode of structure tUcanInitCanParam passed to the function UcanInitCanEx() or UcanInitCanEx2().
+If the flag kUcanModeHighResTimer is set in parameter m\bMode of structure tUcanInitCanParam then the time stamp returns in multiple of 100 microseconds.

 Function: UcanSetDeviceNr Syntax: UCANRET PUBLIC UcanSetDeviceNr (tUcanHandle UcanHandle_p, Usability: HW_INIT, CAN_INIT Description: This function writes a new device number to the USB-CANmodul.
 Parameter: UcanHandle_p: USBCAN handle that was received with the function UcanInitHardware() , UcanInitHardwareEx() or UcanInitHardwareEx2() as well as UcanEnumerateHardware() . bDeviceNr_p: New device number.
 Valid values are 0 to 254.
-Return: Error code of the function - refer to Table 25
+Return: Error code of the function - refer to Table 25 Function: UcanInitCan Syntax: UCANRET PUBLIC UcanInitCan (tUcanHandle UcanHandle_p, BYTE bBTR0_p, BYTE bBTR1_p, DWORD dwAMR_p, DWORD dwACR_p); Usability: HW INIT only single CAN-channel devices

-Function: UcanInitCan Syntax: UCANRET PUBLIC UcanInitCan (tUcanHandle UcanHandle_p, BYTE bBTR0_p, BYTE bBTR1_p, DWORD dwAMR_p, DWORD dwACR_p); Usability: HW_INIT, only single CAN-channel devices Description: Initializes the CAN interface of an USB-CANmodul.
+Syntax: UCANRET PUBLIC UcanInitCan (tUcanHandle UcanHandle_p, BYTE bBTR0_p, BYTE bBTR1_p, DWORD dwAMR_p, DWORD dwACR_p); Usability: HW_INIT, only single CAN-channel devices Description: Initializes the CAN interface of an USB-CANmodul.
 The software changes into the state CAN_INIT.
-From this point, the functions in section CAN_INIT can be called (refer to Table 12).
+From this point, the functions in section CAN_INIT can be called (refer to Table 12 ).
 This API function is obsolete.
 We recommend to use the function UcanInitCanEx() and/or UcanInitCanEx2() .
-Parameter: UcanHandle_p: USBCAN handle that was received with the function UcanInitHardware() , UcanInitHardwareEx() or UcanInitHardwareEx2() as well as UcanEnumerateHardware() . bBTR0_p, bBTR1_p: Baud rate register 0 and 1 to select the CAN baud rate for a SJA1000 CAN controller (refer to section 4.3.4). dwAMR_p, dwACR_p: Acceptance Mask and Code Register to configure the hardware filter for receiving CAN messages (refer to section 4.3.5).
+Parameter: UcanHandle_p: USBCAN handle that was received with the function UcanInitHardware() , UcanInitHardwareEx() or UcanInitHardwareEx2() as well as UcanEnumerateHardware() . bBTR0_p, bBTR1_p: Baud rate register 0 and 1 to select the CAN baud rate for a SJA1000 CAN controller (refer to section 4.3.4). dwAMR_p, dwACR_p: Acceptance Mask and Code Register to configure the hardware filter for receiving CAN messages (refer to section 4.3.5 ).
 Return: Error code of the function - refer to Table 25

 Function: UcanInitCanEx Syntax: UCANRET PUBLIC UcanInitCanEx (tUcanHandle UcanHandle_p, tUcanInitCanParam pInitCanParam_p); Usability: HW_INIT, only single CAN-channel devices Description: Initializes the CAN interface of an USB-CANmodul.
 The software changes into the state CAN_INIT.
-From this point, the functions in section CAN_INIT can be called (refer to Table 12).
+From this point, the functions in section CAN_INIT can be called (refer to Table 12 ).
 This API function is an alternative function for UcanInitCan() and/or UcanInitCanEx2() .
-Parameter: UcanHandle_p: USBCAN handle that was received with the function UcanInitHardware() , UcanInitHardwareEx() or UcanInitHardwareEx2( as well as UcanEnumerateHardware() . pInitCanParam_p: Pointer to a variable of type tUcanInitCanParam containing all CAN initialization parameters.
-Return: Error code of the function - refer to Table 25 BYTE m_bBTR0; BYTE m_bBTR1; BYTE m_bOCR; DWORD m_dwAMR; DWORD m_dwACR; DWORD m_dwBaudrate; WORD m_wNrOffxBuffe WORD m_wNrOfTxBuffe Parameter: m_dwSize: Size of this structure in bytes.
-Always set it to the value returned by sizeof(tUcanInitCanParam) before calling the function UcanInitCanEx() or UcanInitCanEx2(). m_bMode: The CAN mode containing flags affecting the behavior of the transmission and reception of CAN messages (refer to Table 15).
-These flags can be combined. m_bBTR0, m_bBTR1: Baud rate register 0 and 1 to select the CAN baud rate for a SJA1000 CAN controller (refer to section 4.3.4). • These two parameters are obsolete (refer to following note). m_bOCR: · · · · · · · · · · · · · · · · · · · m_bOCR: m_dwAMR, m_dwACR: These two parameters are obsolete (refer to following note).
-This parameter is obsolete.
-Always set it to the pre-defined value USBCAN_OCR_DEFAULT. m_dwAMR, These two parameters are obsolete (refer to following note).
-This parameter is obsolete.
-Always set it to the pre-defined value USBCAN_OCR_DEFAULT.
-Acceptance Mask and Code Register to configure the hardware filter.
+Parameter: UcanHandle_p: USBCAN handle that was received with the function UcanInitHardware() , UcanInitHardwareEx() or UcanInitHardwareEx2() as well as UcanEnumerateHardware() . pInitCanParam_p: Pointer to a variable of type tUcanInitCanParam containing all CAN initialization parameters.
+Return: Error code of the function - refer to Table 25 ypedef struct BYTE m_bMode; BYTE m_bBTR0; BYTE m_bBTR1; BYTE m_bOCR; DWORD m_dwAMR; DWORD m_dwACR; DWORD m_dwBaudrate WORD m_wNrOffxxBuf WORD m_wNrOfTxBuf UcanInitCanParam; ferEntries; Parameter: m_dwSize: Size of this structure in bytes.
+Always set it to the value returned by sizeof(tUcanInitCanParam) before calling the function UcanInitCanEx() or UcanInitCanEx2(). m_bMode: The CAN mode containing flags affecting the behavior of the transmission and reception of CAN messages (refer to Table 15 ).
+These flags can be combined. m_bBTR0, m_bBTR1: Baud rate register 0 and 1 to select the CAN baud rate for a SJA1000 CAN controller (refer to section 4.3.4).
+These two parameters are obsolete (refer to following note). m_bOCR: This parameter is obsolete.
+Always set it to the pre-defined value USBCAN_OCR_DEFAULT. m_dwAMR, m_dwACR: Acceptance Mask and Code Register to configure the hardware filte for receiving CAN messages (refer to section 4.3.5). m_dwBaudrate: Baud rate register to select the CAN baud rate for an USB-CANmodul of third or fourth generation (refer to section 4.3.4). m_wNrOfRxBufferEntrie m_wNrOfTxBufferEntrie